Donna Summer: 1990–1999: Mistaken Identity, Family Matters, and Live & More Encore

 Summer's 1990 Warner compilation, The Best of Donna Summer went gold following the re-release of "State of Independence" while a remix of the 1989 track, "Breakaway", released from the same compilation, became a hit in Latin America.
 Despite this success, Summer rejected her husband's advice that she should record a second album with Stock Aitken Waterman, insisting that she wanted to make an R&B record.
 Summer worked on her Warner follow-up, Mistaken Identity, with Keith Diamond, which was released to poor reception in 1991.
-Despite scoring a top 20 Billboard R&B hit with the new jack swing-styled ballad "When Love Cries", Mistaken Identity was the first Summer release to not produce a single on the Billboard Hot 100.
-Mistaken Identity also failed to chart on the Billboard 200 and only managed to peak at number 97 on the R&B Albums chart.
+Despite scoring a top 20 Billboard R&B hit with the new jack swing-styled ballad "When Love Cries", Mistaken Identity failed to chart on the Billboard 200 and only managed to peak at number 97 on the R&B Albums chart.

 In 1992, Summer received a star on the Hollywood Walk of Fame.
 That year, Summer reunited with Giorgio Moroder on the song "Carry On"; six years later, a remixed version won Summer a Grammy Award for Best Dance Recording.
 In 1994, Summer released her first holiday album, Christmas Spirit.
 Summer returned to the UK top 40 with the song "Melody of Love (Wanna Be Loved)".
 That same year, Summer made the first of two appearances on Family Matters as Steve Urkel's (Jaleel White) Aunt Oona, appearing on the show's fifth season episode, "Aunt Oona".
 Three years later, in 1997, Summer returned as Aunt Oona on the show's eighth season episode, "Pound Foolish".

 In 1999, Summer was asked to do the VH1 Divas Live '99 concert special, which featured other music legends such as Cher, Tina Turner and Whitney Houston.
 However, after meeting up with the show's producers, it was decided Summer would do her own concert special, which later was taped for VH1 titled Donna Summer – Live & More Encore.
 It would become the second highest-viewed show for the network that year after VH1 Divas Live '99.
 A subsequent live album of the event was released by Epic Records and featured two studio songs, "I Will Go with You (Con te partirò)" and "Love Is the Healer", both of which reached No. 1 on the US dance charts.
 The former track returned her to the Billboard Hot 100, peaking at number 79.
 It would be Summer's 32nd and final Hot 100 entry.